Gluten-Free Greek Almond Cookies

 We have two people in our group who eat gluten-free, and one more who doesn’t eat dairy with the exception of butter.
 It poses a few challenges when it comes to dessert, but I was able to find the perfect Greek-inspired cookie recipe (known as kourabiethes or kourabiedes) that met the dietary requirements.
-Served with a mixed fruit platter and dip, these cookies turned out to be a huge hit.

 This delicious cookie recipe is similar to traditional shortbread with the added factor of an almondy-crunch.
 I love the crispness of the outside combined with the softer middle.
-Totally divine and gluten free!
+Totally divine and gluten-free!

 Of course, I had to bake a few extras for sampling.
 I even popped a batch into the freezer to enjoy down the road when I’m craving a little something.

-Now that I’m eating gluten free, it’s nice to have cookies I can eat on hand (or is it? ha ha).
+Now that I’m eating gluten-free, it’s nice to have cookies I can eat on hand (or is it? ha ha).

 Some links used in this post are affiliates.
 Please refer to my disclosure policy for more information.

-Gluten Free Almond Cookies
+Gluten-Free Almond Cookies

 Ingredients